Do you have a hybrid team or have you been working virtually recently?

 ”Laughter is a sign of a good working culture.
 Just pay attention to how much laughing there is at your workplace.
 Laughter is a great indicator of positivity and well-being since it shows that someone enjoys themselves.
 There’s a way to put in long hours and yet have fun at work.George WilliamsOperations Manager, Novalease

 Here are ways laughing can keep your team connected and ensure that your workers are productive and happy.

-Laughter forms new relations and improves old ones
+Laughter forms new relationships and improves old ones

 According to Victor Borge, “The shortest path between two individuals is laughter.”
-Laughing bring people closer together.
+Laughing brings people closer together.
 It helps form new relationships and deepens existing ones.

 Employees who are happy and have deep bonds with their coworkers are more likely to stay at work for longer, which means their knowledge and skills are maintained to help the company develop.

 Hence, company executives are urged to foster widespread fun and good humour.
 Even managers may show that they understand how to connect with their employees by sharing a great laugh.